 Martin Lawrence, director of investments at Wesleyan Group, said: “Inflation is very much a hot topic at the moment and many of us know it will impact the pounds in our pocket as the cost of living rises.
 What fewer people realise is the longer-term impact inflation can have on their savings.

 “Keeping cash in savings accounts during a period of rising inflation and low interest rates, such as we have now, means your money is in effect losing value.
 If you can lock your money away for a minimum of five years, then it’s worth thinking about investing in stocks or investment funds, which give savers a fighting chance of beating inflation.

 “For those who want to invest in stock markets but don’t have the expertise, investing in a ‘multi-asset’ fund could be a good starting point.
-A Wesleyan With Profits ISA, for example, enables people to invest in our With Profits Fund rather than having to invest in individual companies or assets, and the financial returns are also ‘smoothed’ to reduce the impact of any market volatility on your money.
+A With Profits Stocks and Shares ISA, for example, enables people to invest in our With Profits Fund rather than having to invest in individual companies or assets, and the financial returns are also ‘smoothed’ to reduce the impact of any market volatility on your money.